James Morrill (castaway): Shipwreck of Peruvian

-In February 1846, Peruvian commanded by Captain George Pitkethley departed Sydney with 130 cedar logs for export.
+In February 1846, Peruvian, commanded by Captain George Pitkethley, departed Sydney with 130 cedar logs for export.
 On board were 16 officers and crew including Morrill, as well as six passengers including the captain's wife and two other families.
-Just over a week into the voyage, at around 4 o'clock in the morning, the vessel crashed into a submerged reef near Minerva Shoal in the Coral Sea.
+Just over a week into the voyage, at around 4:00 a.m., the vessel ran onto a submerged reef near Minerva Shoal in the Coral Sea.
 The ship was unable to be floated off the rocks and of the two long boats, one was smashed to pieces and the other detached prematurely, floating away with the first mate and a sheep.
 A raft equipped with a sail was constructed and the remaining 21 people were placed on board with only a few tins of meat and a small keg of water as provisions.

-The raft and its occupants set off in an attempt to reach safety, supplementing their meagre rations with rainwater and fish and bird meat.
-After about 4 weeks adrift in the ocean, the castaways started to die off.
-During the following days, legs of the dead were used as bait to catch sharks for the consumption of the remaining survivors.
+The raft and its occupants set off to reach safety, supplementing their meagre rations with rainwater and fish and bird meat.
+After about four weeks adrift in the ocean, the castaways started to die.
+During the following days, legs of the dead were used as bait to catch sharks for consumption by the remaining survivors.
 Eventually they encountered and sailed through the Great Barrier Reef, and about a week later they made landfall at Cape Cleveland.
 After 42 days on the raft, only seven people had survived which included Morrill, the captain, the captain's wife, two other crew members, a male passenger and a boy.
 Despite the survivors being able to construct a camp on the beach and finding water and oysters, the two crew and the passenger soon died.